 March 24-26, 2017.
 Students for Sensible Drug Policy 2017 National Conference, Portland, Oregon.
 Red Lion Hotel on the River -- Jantzen Beach, 909 North Hayden Island Drive, Portland, OR 97217.

-April 18, 2017, 9 am - 5 pm.
-Town Hall Meeting on Substance Use and Emotional Health in Young People.
-Virginia Commonwealth University, James Cabell Library, 901 Park Avenue, Richmond, VA.
+April 18, 2017, Lead-off plenary address: 8:45 – 10:00 – “Behavioral Health, Race and The Drug War” for Town Hall Meeting on Substance Use and Emotional Health in Young People.
+Apr.
+18 - 19, 2017, Virginia Commonwealth University (COBE -- College Emotional Health Institute).
+Venue: James Cabell Library, 901 Park Avenue, Richmond, VA.

 April 19, 2017.
 Workshop leader: "The Cannabis Policy Spectrum" at 2 pm and 3:45 pm.
 A workshop to be presented at 2017 Tuerk Conference on Mental Health and Addiction Treatment, 7:30 am - 5 pm.
 Baltimore Convention Center, Baltimore, MD.
 Sponsored by Maryland Chapter, National Council on Alcoholism and Drug Dependence.